Open to opportunities — Backend / Platform rolesBangkok Metropolitan Area, Thailand

 Problem

-Appraisal cycles with multilingual forms, role-based visibility, and legally sensitive sign-offs.
+Appraisal cycles (NocNoc) with multilingual forms, role-based visibility, and HR/manager sign-offs.
 Unlike high-volume recruitment events, this system optimizes for immutable audit: who saw what, who attested, and which version of a template was in force when a rating was submitted.

 Solution